dining

 Shape: Tapered bell-shape | Set number: Set of 2 | Dishwasher-safe versus handwash only: Handwash only

 Restaurateur and beverage director Annie Shi told me about Conterno glasses when I interviewed her about everything she put on her wedding registry.
 Designed by winemaker Roberto Conterno, the glasses are “hand blown and stunningly thin,” she says.
-They also feature a very wide bowl that tapers up, which “allows you to get the aromatics so much more clearly,” Shi explains.
+They also feature a very wide bowl that tapers up, which is what allows you to really get the aromatics of the wine as you’re drinking.
 “Aesthetics aside, this glass has enhanced every wine I have ever poured into it.”
-And although it’s a Burgundy bowl, Shi says she has used them for tasting and drinking all different types of wine.
+And although it’s a burgundy bowl, Shi says she has used them for tasting and drinking all different types of wine.

 Best universal stemless wineglass